Lopinavir/Ritonavir and Other HIV Protease Inhibitors

-- Lopinavir/ritonavir is a potent inhibitor of CYP3A, and many medications metabolized by this enzyme may cause severe toxicity.
-Please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV for a list of potential drug interactions.
+Lopinavir/ritonavir is a potent inhibitor of cytochrome P450 3A.
+Coadministering lopinavir/ritonavir with medications that are metabolized by this enzyme may increase the concentrations of those medications, resulting in concentration-related toxicities.
+Please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV for a list of potential drug interactions.

-- There is wide experience with use of lopinavir/ritonavir in pregnant women with HIV, and the drug has a good safety profile.
+- There is extensive experience with the use of lopinavir/ritonavir in pregnant women with HIV, and the drug has a good safety profile.

-- No evidence of human teratogenicity (can rule out a 1.5-fold increase in overall birth defects).
+- There is no evidence of human teratogenicity (a 1.5-fold increase in overall birth defects can be ruled out).

-- Low placental transfer to the fetus.
-Please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+- Lopinavir has low placental transfer to the fetus.
+Please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States for more information.

 - Lopinavir/ritonavir oral solution contains 42.4% (volume/volume) alcohol and 15.3% (weight/volume) propylene glycol and is not recommended for use during pregnancy.
-Please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+Please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States for more information.

-- Once daily lopinavir/ritonavir dosing is not recommended during pregnancy.
+- The use of once-daily dosing for lopinavir/ritonavir is not recommended during pregnancy.

 - Lopinavir/ritonavir is approved for the treatment of HIV in infants, children, and adolescents.

-- There are no data on the efficacy of lopinavir/ritonavir used to treat COVID-19 in pediatric patients.
+- There are no data on the efficacy of using lopinavir/ritonavir to treat COVID-19 in pediatric patients.

-- Results from an unpublished randomized controlled trial of 30 patients in China showed that darunavir/cobicistat was not effective in the treatment of COVID-19.10
+- Results from a small randomized controlled trial showed that darunavir/cobicistat was not effective for the treatment of COVID-19.9

-There are no data from clinical trials that support the use of other HIV protease inhibitors to treat COVID-19.
+- There are no data from clinical trials that support using other HIV protease inhibitors to treat COVID-19.